The Best National Parks to Visit—Virtually

 Thanks to early conservation efforts and sheer size (more than a million acres), Montana's Glacier National Park is a seriously happy place for wildlife — hence one of the largest grizzly populations in the Lower 48.
 The park's largest body of water — Lake McDonald — is known for its mirror effect and makes for a particularly zen-inducing first stop on your virtual tour.
 But the second stop is hard to beat in that department, too.

 The world's first national park, Yellowstone is home to roughly half the world’s hydrothermal features, most famously, Old Faithful.
 Rivalling the geyser for the most otherworldly highlight of your virtual tour, the Grand Prismatic Spring is not to be missed.

 Yosemite National Park

-26 years before this California beauty became our nation’s third national park, Lincoln signed an order that protected the land—the first instance of land being set aside for public use and preservation, and the arguable precursor to all future national park designations.
+26 years before this California beauty became America's third national park, Lincoln signed an order that protected the land — the first instance of land being set aside for public use and preservation, and the arguable precursor to all future national park designations.
 For a sense of what moved Abe to act, check out the glowing rock faces of the golden hour, the sweeping vistas of forests and waterfalls and the hikes (literally) through sequoias.